kinojms/obsidian-notes/CSOPESY/CSOPESY - My Master Notes.md

 	- Main Program to Symbol Table
 		- usually defined during compile time.
 Hence, they have a fixed size
 	- Heap and Stack
 		- the sizes of both have limits, but are generally consumed during run-time.
-Hence, the heal or the stack may not use the allocated space completel
+Hence, the heal or the stack may not use the allocated space completely
+	-